epam/edp-install/README.md

 Structure of the project includes the following root directories:

 1) ansible-playbooks
-Contains all necessary playbooks that are used to deploy EDP itself and to perform other actions like adding a business application, adding environments, adding autotest and etc.
+Contains all necessary playbooks that are used to deploy EDP itself and to perform other actions like adding environments, adding autotest and etc.
 At the moment we have the following Ansible playbooks:
 - install.yml (Installs all EDP tools with post integration between each other)
 - add-environments (Adds environments specified via Cockpit panel)
-- add-business-application (Adds business applications specified via Cockpit panel)
 - add-autotests (Adds autetests specified via Cockpit panel)

 2) application-pipelines